geofflangenderfer/gigMax/README.md

 - if I charge $99/month, a full-time driver can potentially increase their earnings by $1,501/month

 ## What challenges did you face?
 Would you do anything different?
+- Uber Driver web app contains incomplete data.
+For example, if I completed 20 trips in a week, the app would give details for only 10 of them.
+My first thought was to scrap the project because this would further reduce the trip data sample size.
+I quickly reconsidered and decided to add a manual entry feature, where gigMax told you a week's data was incomplete then allowed you to upload the missing trips.
+Despite being cumbersome, I thought it would still be worth it for drivers when they compared it to their potential increased earnings of ~$1,500/month.

 ## What mistakes did you make?
 Would you do anything different?